moderniselife/JiraSpotter/README.md

 ## 🛠️ Installation

-1. Download and install the Jira Spotter Chrome extension from the [Chrome Web Store](#).
+1. Download and install the Jira Spotter Chrome extension from the [Chrome Web Store](#) (soon - in review - for now download and load as unpacked extension).
 2. Click the extension icon in your browser to open the settings panel.
 3. Configure your Jira authentication method (OAuth or access key with base URL).
 4. Add `jira-taskid="JIRA ID HERE"` anywhere in your project's HTML, CSS, or JavaScript files.